whoward/docs/docs/tutorials/ruby.md

  {
   title: "Ruby",
-  description: "Using Ruby to run selenium tests on Sauce Labs",
+  description: "How to run Selenium tests on Sauce Labs using ruby",
   category: 'Tutorials',
-  image: "/images/tutorials/Ruby_logo.png",
+  index: 1,
-  index: 1
+  image: "/images/tutorials/Ruby_logo.png"
 }

 The [sauce gem](https://github.com/saucelabs/sauce_ruby) makes it easy to run Selenium or Capybara tests against a wide range of browsers on Windows (XP, 7, 8), OS X, Linux, iOS and Android.